toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/05-The System/Lane Pallet Positions.md

 If an Omni-Mole travels forwards in the lane, it travels from 1 to N. Likewise, if an Omni-Mole travels backwards in the lane it travels from position N to 1.

 :::note
-Directionality within the system is discussed further in the [the Machine Basic Concepts section](../06-The%20Equipment/Machine%20Basic%20Concepts.md), which is discussed a bit later.
+Directionality within the system is discussed further in the section 6 - The Equipment.
 :::